 We prepared the relevant documents and a Witness Statement which demonstrated why Debbie was an employee.
 This explained how Mark had kept the same level of control over Debbie, how she remained integrated in the practice, and how there was an ongoing mutuality of obligation.

 After we exchanged our documents and Debbie’s Witness Statement, Shield Partnership conceded that Debbie was an employee.
 This meant that the Employment Tribunal could consider Debbie’s claims for unauthorised deductions from wages, holiday pay, unfair dismissal, wrongful dismissal and failure to provide a statement of written employment particulars.

-After exchanging Witness Statements, Shield Partnership were keen to settle Debbie’s claims.
-Three days before the trial we reached a settlement which was worth approximately three quarters of the compensation that Debbie was likely to recover if she won at Tribunal.
+After exchanging Witness Statements, Shield Partnership was keen to settle Debbie’s claims.
+Three days before the trial, a Settlement Agreement was agreed upon, which was worth approximately three-quarters of the compensation that Debbie was likely to recover if she won at Tribunal.

 As a result of our complaint, DAS agreed to backdate legal expenses funding, covering two-thirds of Debbie’s total costs.